Amazon and Google will participate in the White House Forum on Quantum Technology - ExBulletin

 By Trevor Hunnicutt

-Washington (Reuters)-Amazon.com Inc, Google, and Microsoft Corp will attend the Biden Administration Conference on Quantum Technology on Tuesday.
-The US government is trying to avoid the threat of hacking and hunt down fast-growing industries.
+Washington, October 5 (Reuters)-Amazon.com Inc, Google, and Microsoft Corp focus on quantum technology on Tuesday as the U.S. government is working to avoid the threat of hacking and hunt down fast-growing industries.
+I am planning to attend the Biden administration meeting that I guessed.

 The White House’s Office of Science and Technology Policy (OSTP) hosts an event to discuss key applications of quantum computing that are expected to run millions of times faster than today’s advanced supercomputers.